DigitalSlideArchive/DSA-WSI-DeID/USAGE.rst

 Reporting Bugs
 ==============

 If you have found a bug, open a `GitHub issue <https://github.com/DigitalSlideArchive/NCI-SEER-Pediatric-WSI-Pilot/issues>`_ and describe the problem, the expected behavior, and your version of the software.
-The software version can be found on the front page of the web application, and will look like ``NCI SEER Version: 1.0.0.dev63+g85b49b4.d20200825``.
+The software version can be found on the front page of the web application, and will be in the section that looks like ``NCI SEER Version: 1.0.0.dev63+g85b49b4.d20200825``.
+In this example the version string is ``1.0.0.dev63+g85b49b4.d20200825``, but you should expect a different version string for your DSA instance.

 User Management